irosenb/meetup/README.md

 # Meetup

-TODO: Write a gem description
+This is a gem for the Meetup API.
+It has no OAuth, that can be done with [omniauth-meetup]()

 ## Installation